Erbium

 Erbium is a chemical element; it has symbol Er and atomic number 68.
 A silvery-white solid metal when artificially isolated, natural erbium is always found in chemical combination with other elements.
 It is a lanthanide, a rare-earth element, originally found in the gadolinite mine in Ytterby, Sweden, which is the source of the element's name.

-Erbium's principal uses involve its pink-colored Er^{3+} ions, which have optical fluorescent properties particularly useful in certain laser applications.
-Erbium-doped glasses or crystals can be used as optical amplification media, where Er^{3+} ions are optically pumped at around 980 or 1480 nm and then radiate light at 1530 nm in stimulated emission.
+Erbium's principal uses involve its pink-colored Er(3+) ions, which have optical fluorescent properties particularly useful in certain laser applications.
+Erbium-doped glasses or crystals can be used as optical amplification media, where Er(3+) ions are optically pumped at around 980 or 1480 nm and then radiate light at 1530 nm in stimulated emission.
 This process results in an unusually mechanically simple laser optical amplifier for signals transmitted by fiber optics.
 The 1550 nm wavelength is especially important for optical communications because standard single mode optical fibers have minimal loss at this particular wavelength.

 In addition to optical fiber amplifier-lasers, a large variety of medical applications (e.g. dermatology, dentistry) rely on the erbium ion's 2940 nm emission (see Er:YAG laser) when lit at another wavelength, which is highly absorbed in water in tissues, making its effect very superficial.
 Such shallow tissue deposition of laser energy is helpful in laser surgery, and for the efficient production of steam which produces enamel ablation by common types of dental laser.

 Characteristics

 Physical properties

-Erbium(III) chloride in sunlight, showing some pink fluorescence of Er^{+3} from natural ultraviolet.
+Erbium(III) chloride in sunlight, showing some pink fluorescence of Er(3+) from natural ultraviolet.

 A trivalent element, pure erbium metal is malleable (or easily shaped), soft yet stable in air, and does not oxidize as quickly as some other rare-earth metals.
 Its salts are rose-colored, and the element has characteristic sharp absorption spectra bands in visible light, ultraviolet, and near infrared.
 Otherwise it looks much like the other rare earths.
 Its sesquioxide is called erbia.
 Erbium's properties are to a degree dictated by the kind and amount of impurities present.
 Erbium does not play any known biological role, but is thought to be able to stimulate metabolism.

 Erbium is ferromagnetic below 19 K, antiferromagnetic between 19 and 80 K and paramagnetic above 80 K.

-Erbium can form propeller-shaped atomic clusters Er_{3}N, where the distance between the erbium atoms is 0.35 nm.
+Erbium can form propeller-shaped atomic clusters Er3N, where the distance between the erbium atoms is 0.35 nm.
 Those clusters can be isolated by encapsulating them into fullerene molecules, as confirmed by transmission electron microscopy.

 Like most rare-earth elements, erbium is usually found in the +3 oxidation state.
 However, it is possible for erbium to also be found in the 0, +1 and +2 oxidation states.

 Chemical properties

-Erbium metal retains its luster in dry air, however will tarnish slowly in moist air and burns readily to form erbium(III) oxide:
+Erbium metal retains its luster in dry air but will slowly tarnish in moist air.
+It burns readily to form erbium(III) oxide: